 Updated: 2018-01-11 Preview

-We're simplifying some permission scopes as part of the workspace tokens developer preview.
+We're simplifying some permission scopes as part of the workspace apps developer preview.

 chat:write represents your app's ability to post messages in the channels and contexts granted to it.

 chat.postMessage and other methods the same way as before.

 Slack apps that are not part of the developer preview are not impacted by this change.
 Bot users are also left unharmed.